Java in VS Code

 Install Java Extensions

-VS Code is a fast editor and ships with only the basic features.
+VS Code is a fast editor and ships with great editing features.
 Add Java language support to VS Code by installing the popular Java extensions.
+To help set up Java on VS Code, there is a Java Extension Pack which contains popular extensions we picked for most Java developers:

 - Filter the extensions list by typing "java".

-This document describes the features included in those Java extensions.
+This document describes some of the key features included in those Java extensions.

 Java Project Support